Estimated reading time: 17 minutes

 Reader Budget Brags

-If your story gets featured you get two ballots in the yearly draw for a PC Financial Gift Card and at least one ballot for emailing me your entry.
-Either way, you get a ballot in the draw.
+If your story gets featured, you get two ballots in the yearly draw for a PC Financial Gift Card.

-After a few weeks of crappy weather and Ken working 17 nights in a row I was finally able to get out to some sales today.
-Got some amazing deals!
+After a few weeks of crappy weather and Ken working 17 nights in a row, I finally got out to some sales today.